 - Navigate RT Variables > CsrActivateConfig

-- Change CsrActivateConfig to appropriate value
+- Change CsrActivateConfig to the appropriate value

 - Disable SIP: 0x67